mtikekar/notes/python-extension-build.md

 ## Tools for building Python extensions

 - distutils - comes built into Python.
-It basically knows the right compile and link flags to use and does the build and install steps.
+It basically knows the right compile and link flags for building an extension and does the build and install steps.
 The flags and paths can be gotten from `sysconfig.get_config_vars` and `get_paths` functions  or from `python -m sysconfig` on the command-line.
-However, not all config_vars are available on all OSes/distributions (e.g. `LIBDIR` is not available on Windows).
+However, `config_vars` are not consistent across OSes/distributions (e.g. `LIBDIR` is not available on Windows).

   Other tools builds on top of distutils.
 In principle, distutils is all that is needed to run `python setup.py install|build|develop`, but python docs recommend using setuptools instead of distutils.

 - setuptools - comes with pip. pip will automatically inject setuptools in place of distutils in your setup.py.  pip also installs dependencies. `pip >= 19` also supports build-time dependencies through `pyproject.toml`.
 This is especially needed if `setup.py` imports the build-time dependency and so cannot be parsed to get `setup_requires` from that file.

-- [setuptools_dso](https://github.com/mdavidsaver/setuptools_dso) - provides an easy way to build libraries that aren't extensions (use-case 2).
-It will analyse the dependencies to set the right `rpath` flags.
-Unfortunately, it doesn't handle use-case 3, but it should be possible to add to it.
+- [setuptools_dso](https://github.com/mdavidsaver/setuptools_dso) - extends setuptools to build libraries that aren't extensions (use-case 2).
+It basically uses the extension-building machinery from setuptools/distutils but strips out the Python-specific flags.
+It will also analyse the inter-dependencies to set the right `rpath` flags.
+Unfortunately, it doesn't handle use-case 3 yet, but that can potentially be added to it.
 It is also a relatively small module (600 lines over 2 files), so it can just be copied into your project to avoid the hassles of a build-time dependency.
+Avoiding the make or cmake requirement makes it attractive for Windows.

 - CMake - has a FindPython feature. pybind11 also has CMake integration.
 See [polygames](https://github.com/facebookincubator/Polygames) for example.
 Getting pip install to work is a simple matter of calling `cmake` in `setup.py` like [so](https://github.com/pybind/cmake_example/blob/master/setup.py).

 - Make - in principle, you only need the compile and link flags from Python.
 You can do the rest yourself.
 See [this]( http://notes.secretsauce.net/notes/2017/11/14_python-extension-modules-without-setuptools-or-distutils.html) for example.
 Make can be integrated with pip in the same way as CMake above.

-- Conda - provides packages for compilers, make, cmake and many other system libraries which enables having a consistent build environment.
+- Conda - provides packages for compilers, make, cmake and many system libraries which enables having a consistent build environment.
 I typically use conda for my development/test/build environment but build the package with pip.

 ## Finding the right compile/link flags

 In principle, we just need to know the full paths to `Python.h` and `libpython<version>.<a/so/dll/dylib>`.
 As far as I can tell, there are no special compile or link flags needed for building a Python extension.

 `Python.h` is always at `sysconfig.get_path("include")` if it exists.
 On Linux, if you're using the system python, you need to install the development package.